msecondi/msecondi/README.md

 Full-stack developer and UX designer focused on building simple, ***human-centered software***.
 I completed BrainStation’s Software Engineering Bootcamp and earned a UX Design certification, giving me both the technical foundation and product thinking to contribute across engineering and experience design.

-I like building digital products that make people feel seen instead of processed.

 ## 🧠 What I Care About

 User experience grounded in clarity, simplicity, and respect for the user